-The religious content of Easter is relatively easy to explain and understand.
-The holiday’s substance starts to blur, however, when it comes to a certain anthropomorphized bunny, baskets, pastel colors and eggs.
-There’s far too much in this semantic basket to tackle; let’s start with the crucial question: what’s the difference between a rabbit, a hare and a bunny?
+While the religious contexts of Easter can be well understood, the commercialized variants get a little crazy: an anthropomorphized bunny, baskets, pastel colors and eggs?
+There’s too much to tackle in that semantic basket, so we’ll answer a different crucial question: what’s the difference between a rabbit, a hare and a bunny?

 Until the 18th century rabbits were called coneys, based on the French cunil, shortened from the Latin cuniculus.
 Rabbit first referred to the young of coneys until eventually the word took over in popularity.
-Incidentally, this is also the origin of the name Coney Island or Rabbit Island, the beachside amusement park in New York.
-It is one of the only references to coney that is still used in North America.
+Incidentally, that’s also the origin of the name Coney Island (or Rabbit Island), the beachside amusement park in New York.
+It is one of the only references to coney that’s still used in North America.
 The word hare isn’t related to hair, but the word is possibly from the West Germanic word khasan or Dutch hase, which means “gray.”

-So, how did it become the Easter bunny?
+So what about bunnies, and the Easter bunny?
 “Bunny” was originally (and sometimes still is) used as a term of endearment for a young girl.
 Over time, it started to mean a young and/or small animal, and now it usually means a rabbit.
-But German immigrants brought with them the traditions of Kriss Kringle and the Easter hare.
-The night before Easter children would find a quiet corner in their house and make a nest out of clothing for the Easter hare to come lay eggs.
-This is the origin of the Easter basket.
-The word hare was dropped on its way across the Atlantic and the fuzzier, cuddlier word bunny, a diminutive form for young and small animals, was applied in its place.
+But German immigrants brought the traditions of (Kriss Kringle and) the Easter hare.
+The night before Easter, children would find a quiet corner in their house and make a nest out of clothing for the Easter hare to come lay eggs (the origin of the Easter basket).
+The word hare was dropped on its way across the Atlantic and the fuzzier, cuddlier word bunny was applied in its place.